9. Database access

 ![]() |

-- [2]: Create a new connection
+- [2]: create a new connection

-- [3]: Select the connection type
+- [3]: select connection type

 ![]() |

-- [4]: Select the SQL Server DBMS
+- [4]: select SGBD SQL Server

-- [5]: Result of the previous selection
+- [5]: result of previous choice

-- [6]: Use the [Browse] button to specify where to create the SQL Server 2005 database.
+- [6]: use the [Browse] button to specify where to create the SQL Server 2005 database.
 The database is encapsulated in an .mdf file.

-- [8]: Use Windows authentication.
+- [8]: use Windows authentication.

-- [9]: Confirm the information page
+- [9]: validate the information page

 ![]() |

-- [11]: The SQL Server database
+- [11]: SQL Server database

-- [13]: The [id] field
+- [13]: the [id] field

-- [14]: The [id] field is of type Identity.
+- [14]: the [id] field is of type Identity.

-- [15,16]: The [id] field is the primary key
+- [15,16]: field [id] is primary key

 ![]() |

-- [17]: the other fields in the table
+- [17]: other table fields

 ![]() | ![]() |

-We include the database in the project:
+We include the database in the :

 ![]() |